DenUitvlucht/denuitvlucht_bot/README.md

 - Automatic brewery order system.
     - Bot sends notifications in chat for order placement and delivery.
+    - View a snapshot of 'het drankkot' to check the inventory
 - Add additional points to a list.
 - Check your cleaning shift.
 - Payconiq integration.